 Have you ever got dressed, only to realize there is a grease stain on your shirt?
 Usually, this happens to me on the day that I am in a huge hurry or have no other clean shirts.
 This is another way in which I always use Dawn detergent.
-It works amazing on grease stains.
+It works amazingly on grease stains.
 Even if the clothes have already been laundered, I have still had great success.

 Just pour a little Dawn detergent on the stain, add a little water and rub together.
 Rinse out the soap from your clothes and then launder as normal.
-I don’t always launder immediately – sometimes it may sit in the hamper for a couple days – and it still works great.
+I don’t always launder immediately – sometimes it may sit in the hamper for a couple of days – and it still works great.
 Depending on the fabric, you may want to launder it immediately.

 Merry Maids suggests using two tablespoons of dishwashing detergent and two quarts of water.
 Mix them together in a large spray bottle and you have a streak-free window cleaner.

 Merry Maids also suggests mixing two quarts of warm water with a few drops of dishwashing detergent to clean the baseboards in your home.

 For cleaning your greasy kitchen cabinets, add a few drops of dishwashing detergent to some warm water and grab a sponge.
 Squeeze the sponge until suds form and wipe down your cabinets.
 Use a damp paper towel or cloth to remove soap and grease residue. ** Please test your cabinets in an inconspicuous spot before going ahead and cleaning all cabinets**